TransportShan/Stable_match_nTo1/README.txt

 - The code and data sets are also available from https://github.com/TransportShan/Stable_match_nTo1.git.

 ## DATASETS:
-- The instance data are provided in the folder "data".
+- The instance data are provided in the compressed file "data.rar".
 - Each instance is named by the format "Na-Rb-Sc", in which Na means a nodes in the network, Rb means b routes and Sc means c shipments.
 - In the file "shipment.csv", the column "Classification" is redundant and filled with "-1".
 - In the file "route.csv", the first column is route index.
 The second column is redundant and filled with "-1".
 The third column is the number of nodes in this route.
 The fourth to (3+a)th columns are node index in this route, and unpassed nodes are filled with "-1".
 The (3+a+1)th to (3+2*a)th columns are freight from corresponding node to destination.
 The (3+2*a+1)th to (3+3*a)th columns are travel time from corresponding node to destination.
 The last column is the capacity of this route.

 ## RESULTS:
-- The detailed results obtained by each solution method for all instances are provided in the folder "data", name by "stable matching.csv".
+- The detailed results obtained by each solution method for all instances are provided in the folder "result", name by "stable matching.csv".

 ## CODE:
 - Code of all algorithms used in our computational experiments is provided in the folder "Stable_match_nTo1".